Why is body composition analysis an

 Ensure long-term success with Basal Metabolic Rate

 As lean mass is increasing, positive effects are happening with client’s Basal Metabolic Rate.
 Most clients will find this output on numerous websites, but it is a subjective measure based on client height, weight, and activity level.
-InBody provides a more accurate representation of Basal Metabolic Rate (BMR) that is based off a client’s amount of lean body mass.
+InBody provides a more accurate representation of Basal Metabolic Rate (BMR) that is based off a client’s amount of fat-free mass.
 Educating clients on the relationship between lean mass and BMR can increase motivation and adherence to dietary programming, ensuring long-term client success.

 Track changes with Body Composition History